 6 of the best picnic spots in Dorset

-Eating alfresco allows you to immerse yourself in the natural world.
-So grab a blanket, pack a picnic and enjoy these wildlife-rich landscapes, with magnificent views suggested by Dorset Wildlife Trust
+16 June marks the start of National Picnic Week so grab a blanket, pack a picnic and enjoy these wildlife-rich landscapes, with magnificent views suggested by Dorset Wildlife Trust

 Townsend Nature Reserve, Swanage